 If you are a small business owner who is looking into letting your employees work remotely or are working remotely yourself, here are some tips and considerations for success.

 As a business owner, you need to make sure that you are making the right decisions when it comes to hiring remote workers.
-Below are some tips for how to hire remote employees.
+Even if you use a company like Telescoped to help you find and manage remote employees, below are some tips that will help you to be even more successful.

 Working remote gives your employees more freedom, but with that freedom comes the challenge of managing time to get the work done.
 You have to know which employees are right for this type of work.
 Those who have self-awareness, discipline, and time management skills are the best candidates for remote work.
 As a small business owner, you have to trust the employee to get their work done when they’re not being watched.